realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Module3/README.md

 ### Terms and definitions from Course 3, Module 3

 Application Programming Interface (API) key: This is an authentication token that calls an API, which is then called to identify the person, programmer, or program trying to access a website

+Computer protocols: Guidelines published as open standards so that any given protocol can be implemented in various products